Agent-Coder/MKS21X-FinalProject/README.md

 I finished the second powerups which deletes a random row or column and also commented things and then tried to put audio but failed.
 I also added some new instructions for the player.

 AC;01-21-19;
 I finished up the end screen and created two different ones for the two different modes.
 I decided to make the timed mode survival mode instead so if the player runs out of places to put a block, the game ends and the player does not have a choice to use a powerup to get back to the game, even if they still have time left.
 I also made some minor changes to how the start screen looks and the messages on the game screen.
-Finally, I updated the instructions for the game.
+Finally, I updated the instructions for the game and played around with the README syntax.